opencrvs/opencrvs-core/packages/client/src/v2-events/README.md

 /components
 # Features used by routes
 /features
+  /events
+    # Each action has 'preview' and 'pages' definitions
+    /actions
+      [Action]/
+        Pages.tsx
+        Review.tsx
+        # exports Pages and Review
+        index.ts
 # Reusable layouts used between features
 /layouts
 # Route definitions and application structure